Stranger Things Posts Cryptic Tease on Social Media

 "I got so lucky.
 I got thrown into a pile of people that kind of converged at the mall," Hawke explained alongside Joe Keery.
 "We had so much fun together.
 And we laughed a lot and our scenes were really funny.
 Like, I think it's some of the funniest, total slapstick humor that's been happening [this season].
 And it's a great environment for it, where the ice cream shop is so ridiculous and our outfits are so ridiculous."

 What do you think Stranger Things is teasing here?
-Let us know in the comments down below!
+Let us know in the comments down below!0comments

-Note: *Update: Scoops Ahoy ice cream is now available for purchase at Wal-Mart, so the mystery has been solved!*